 Pair Wine with Desserts for Increased Sales

-After-dinner drinks are great ways to bump up bar profits, but what about the guest who says, “I don’t do the hard stuff” and turns down the Irish Coffee, White Russian, or Grasshopper?
+Suggestively selling after-dinner drinks is a great way to bump up bar profits, but what about the guest who says, “I don’t do the hard stuff” and turns down the Irish Coffee, White Russian, or Grasshopper?
 You can still profit from after-dinner drink sales by training your waitstaff to suggest wine with desserts.
 An effective restaurant training program that includes role-playing on how to pair wine with desserts will increase sales, improve service, and earn servers more tips.
 Check it out:

 Server: Our specialty dessert tonight is a six-layer chocolate cake with mocha filling and fudge icing.
 Does that sound good?